 A New York fugitive was vacationing in Disney World after nearly one year on the run.
 Then an off-duty officer spotted him.

-A New York City fugitive who had been on the run for almost a year was vacationing at Disney World's Animal Kingdom Theme Park when he was spotted by an officer who recognized him, according to court documents.
+A New York City fugitive who had been on the run for almost a year was vacationing at Disney World’s Animal Kingdom Theme Park when he was spotted by an officer who was investigating his case, according to court documents.

 Jeff Andre, a federal officer with the United States Postal Inspection Service, was on vacation Oct.
 20 at the Florida theme park when he happened to spot Quashon Burton.